Morales-Research-Corporation/NewsUI/README.md

 Warning, the interface is writen in Swift/Playground

 This user interface/experience is used in our app called GEO which bring the top news of this week in a brief and simple view

+NewsUI v2.0 ---> Will include a few minor improvements